-And they may already have the data available.
+And the best part?
+They may already have the data available.

-ESG initiatives, by their nature, involve tracking metrics for reporting to boards of directors, stakeholders, and other regulatory bodies.
+ESG initiatives, by their nature, track metrics for reporting specifically to boards of directors, stakeholders, and other major regulatory bodies.

-And as it turns out, the intersection between DEI and ESG can be leveraged to help your organization better measure and optimize both types of programs.
+And as it turns out, the intersection between DEI and ESG can be leveraged to help organizations better measure and optimize both types of programs.

 Related Content: CSR, ESG, and DEI: Your Key to the Workplace Culture Employees Want

 Environmental, social, and governance (ESG) initiatives are traditionally implemented to show investors how viable companies are now and in the future.
 These programs evaluate how socially conscious an organization is based on its commitment to and involvement in a variety of social and environmental causes.

 An employer's ESG score reflects that commitment and the metrics that measure each aspect of ESG from an environmental, social, and governing perspective.

 The environmental aspect of ESG refers to an organization's commitment to eco-conscious efforts including climate change, greenhouse gas emissions, waste disposal, and energy usage.
 For example, by creating programming and initiatives to reduce its carbon footprint, an organization can improve its environmental score.

 Analyzing how an employer sources materials, whether or not solar energy is being explored, or the efficacy of a universal recycling program are all concerns that must be considered as part of an ESG score.